stealthman22/100-days-of-code/log.md

 Finally got a fair grip on error handling with try-catch today.
 Rounded up Bob Tabor's js tutorial with a quick intro to the Dom.
 The DOM is an object-based graphical representation of an HTML page alongside it's linked resources.
 It can be accessed by JS

+DAY 48 (8th April 2019)

+Continued with the FCC challenges, there are some I couldn't solve under basic JavaScript.
+Well, I had to check the hints, sometimes I didn't quite catch what the challenge wanted.
+Hope to get better at it tomorrow after some revision